Martin-Muraskovas/IaC_learning/orchestration_with_terraform/terraform.md

 ## Using multiple services within Terraform
-You can use multiple services at once within terraform by declaring the multiple providers that you want to use, in my case I will be using github.
+You can use multiple services at once within terraform by declaring the multiple providers that you want to use, in my case I will be using github and AWS.
+I will create a new repo within github and I will create an EC2 instance on AWS.

 This is the syntax to declare more than one provider in Terraform: